nasa-gibs/onearth/src/modules/mod_onearth/TIME_SNAPPING.md

 =====
 ###WMS Time Snapping:

 **Time snapping also works via WMS request with the onearth-mapserver packaged installed.** mod_oems and mod_oemstime must be configured for the endpoint for time snapping to occur.

-**A Tiled-WMS endpoint must exist for mod_oemstime to leverage the mod_onearth time snapping functions.**
+**A local Tiled-WMS endpoint must exist for mod_oemstime to leverage the mod_onearth time snapping functions.**

 **Time snapping will work with WMS requests with multiple layers.** If the requested date is invalid for a layer, that layer will be ignored by the request.